 - Team co-operation - How often are you sure that the whole team is co-operating?

-- Knowledge - How much of the time do you feel that you have all the necessary knowledge to do your work?
+- Knowledge - How much of the time do you feel that you have all the necessary information to do your work?

 - Skills - How much of the time do you feel you have all the necessary skills to do your work?